Taking Rate in Horse and Carriage OperationsOctober 2, 2014

 As an industry, it is more important than ever for carriage operators to band together and provide adequate resources for the new start-up company and veteran operator alike.
 Networks that facilitate the sharing of safety tips, ideas, and procedures should be cultivated.
 Those networks and affiliate groups that already exist should be nurtured.
 Equine professionals, and their resources, should be tapped to provide knowledgeable expertise in the areas of safety and loss control.

-Consult your insurance agent about what you can do to minimize your liability exposures.
+Consult your insurance agent about what you can do to minimize your liability exposures when you are taking rate as a carriage operation.
 If he or she doesn’t fully understand your operations, find another agent who does.
 For the horse-drawn carriage operators out there, this is your industry and your passion, it is up to us all to do our due diligence to ensure losses are kept to a minimum so that the future of carriage operators, the availability of insurance programs, and the opportunities for the public to experience a bit of equine recreation remain constant and secure.

 -By Reuben N Dourte